scalatra/scalatra-website/guides/atmosphere.md

 Inside the `atmosphere` route, you instantiate a `new AtmosphereClient` and define a `receive` method, which listens for events.

-*TODO: is there an equivalent `send` method?
-Or any other methods which we'd want to put in our AtmosphereClient in other situations?*
+One AtmosphereClient is instantiated per connected user.
+It's worth taking a look at the [ScalaDocs](http://scalatra.org/2.2/api/#org.scalatra.atmosphere.AtmosphereClient) and [source](https://github.com/scalatra/scalatra/blob/develop/atmosphere/src/main/scala/org/scalatra/atmosphere/AtmosphereClient.scala) for AtmosphereClient to see what it can do.

 As you can see, there are quite a few kinds of events which Scalatra's atmosphere integration can deal with.

-*TODO: is there a full list of these?*

 Scala pattern matching is used to detect which type of event has occurred, and the function for each case can be set to do something